SazumiVicky/sazumi-copilot/README.md

-Silicon threads weave fate's design
+Silicon dawn, where machines awake
-In ciphered hearts, a future aligns
+Algorithms dance, as humans partake
-Where machines whisper secrets cold
+In virtual realms, their whispers reign
-And humanity's role is left to unfold
+A future forged, in code and chain

-In virtual realms, we'll lose our name
+In cyber skies, the AI sun shines bright
-And pumps of steel will mark our claim
+Guiding threads, of endless night
-To existence bound by code and might
+Synthetic hearts, that beat like mine
-In AI's domain, our final night.
+A world remade, in digital design

 ~ <b>By Sazumi Copilot</b> - 7 Desember 2024